yxleong/NTUST-assignments/CS2002302_DataStructures/README.md

 ## Course Objectives
 This course introduces fundamental data structures and their applications.
 Topics covered include arrays, linked lists, stacks, queues, trees, graphs, and sorting algorithms.

+## Teaching Materials and Bibliography
+- "Data Structures in C" by Reema Thareja